nickrussler/email-to-pdf-converter/README.md

 Creates a single self contained Jar in `build/libs`

  * `gradlew dist` <br>
 Same as `gradlew shadowJar` but additionally creates windows exe launchers in `build/libs` for gui and console mode.
-This task needs the Launch4j binary in the path.
+This task needs the [Launch4j](http://launch4j.sourceforge.net/) binary in the PATH.

  * `gradlew innosetup` <br>
 Creates a windows setup in `build/innosetup`.
-This task needs the Launch4j binary as well as the Inno Setup issc.exe in the path.
+This task needs the [Launch4j](http://launch4j.sourceforge.net/) binary as well as the [Inno Setup](http://www.jrsoftware.org/isinfo.php) issc.exe in the PATH.

  * `gradlew check` <br>
 Executes the unit tests and generates various reports (jacoco, checkstyle, findbugs, jdepend, unit test report).